andrewdefilippis/aws-lambda/README.md

 # aws-lambda

-My personal Amazon Web Services (AWS) Lambda-related repository.
+My personal Amazon Web Services (AWS) Lambda repository with example Functions.

 This repository includes example AWS Lambda Functions that can be deployed and used with minimal or no modification.